FraunhoferIOSB/FAAAST-Service/docs/source/basics/faq.md

 Additionally, it should be checked if JSON syntax errors are present, for example with https://jsonchecker.com/
 :::

-:::{note} Certificate & SSL errors 👈
+:::{dropdown} Certificate & SSL errors 👈
-:class: dropdown
+:open:
 By default, FA³ST Service will generate a SSL certificate if none is provided.
 Those are self-generated certificates and can lead to security warnings in browsers and connection failures in AAS Clients.
 To turn off SSL, the environment variable sslEnabled can be used.
 It can also be supplied with the configuration JSON file in the endpoint configuration: https://faaast-service.readthedocs.io/en/latest/interfaces/endpoint.html#http